jaimejazarenoiii/portfolio-v2-simplified/resume.md

 ### EXPERIENCE

-Senior iOS Engineer - **AB Leisure Exponent Inc.** <span style="float: right;">June 2023 - Current</span><br>
+Senior iOS Engineer - **AB Leisure Exponent Inc.** <span style="float: right;">June 2023 - Current</span>
 Assigned the crucial responsibility of re-architecting a project and introducing Agile methodology to the team, addressing common issues such as workload visibility and meeting deadlines.<br>
 Initiated the Agile methodology implementation, leading to significant improvements in project management, increased visibility of tasks, and improved adherence to deadlines.<br>
 Currently serving as a dedicated Scrum Master, effectively managing a cross-functional team of 10-12 professionals, ensuring smooth project execution and team collaboration.<br>
-Solely responsible for managing the iOS part of ArenaPlus, demonstrating self-reliance and technical proficiency.
+Solely responsible for managing the iOS part of ArenaPlus, demonstrating self-reliance and technical proficiency.<br>
+Swift, SwiftUI, Composable Architecture, Fastlane, MVVM, Agile

 Senior Full Stack Engineer - **BlueSky Digital Labs** <span style="float: right; ">October 2022 - June 2023</span>
 Engineered modern applications using a diverse set of technologies including Swift, Java, Kotlin, JavaScript, Ruby on Rails, Flutter, and GraphQL, showcasing a broad skill set and adaptability across multiple languages and frameworks.<br>